4 Steps to the Field: Planning Your Colorado Elk Hunt

 - Ranching For Wildlife (RFW) is a partnership between CPW and private landowners who improve habitats on their ranches and provide hunting access for free to Colorado residents who draw a license to hunt their land.
 Bull licenses usually require a few preference points here, cow tags can usually be drawn for these properties for two or fewer points.

 - Private land also boasts a variety of opportunities.
 Landowners grant permission to hunt private ranches that have outfitting services or allow you to hunt for a “trespass” fee.
 This fee usually depends on the sex of the animal you want to hunt, method of take and quality of animals in the area.
 Landowner contacts can be made by obtaining ownership records and plat maps through the county clerk where you plan to hunt.
 Remember, always ask for permission before entering private land.

 Elk-hunting seasons are divided by the type of firearm or bow you’ll use (called “method of take”) and also by date.
-Read the Elk Hunting University article “Places to Hunt” (2009) by Bulger for a good idea of where to start looking.
+Read the Elk Hunting University article “Introduction to Elk Hunting” by Jim Bulger for a good idea of where to start looking.